 - Deliverable 1.
-Functional Requeriments Modeling - Deliverable 2.
-Non-Functional Requeriments Modeling - Deliberable 3.
+First Iteration Requirements Modelling - Deliverable 2.
+Second and third iteration Requirements Modelling - Deliverable 3.
 Requirements Evaluation & Risk Analysis - Oral presentation of the project to a committee involving the professors of all 3 subjects.
 The presentation, common to these subjects, addresses the overall project development.

 A note about Joint Project: all activities are conducted within the context of the software engineering Joint Project developed in three courses (Requirements Engineering, Process Models and Quality Management and Improvement course).
-Given that each course addresses important aspects of Software Engineering (e.g. requirements, agile methodologies and quality), the project aims to encourage students to deal with them in a reallife scenario, which is simulated in this project.
+Given that each course addresses important aspects of Software Engineering (e.g. requirements, agile methodologies and quality), the project aims to encourage students to deal with them in a real-life scenario, which is simulated in this project.